KL13NT/courseware-as-code/README.md

 - `components/` are React components reused across pages
 - `pages/` are NextJS routes/pages
 - `public/` is where images and other static media belongs
-- `scripts/` are scripts for building
+- `scripts/` are scripts used in the build pipeline
 - `styling/` where all global/print styling resides
 - `lib/` utilities used across the project

 ### Upcoming features

 - Contentful support
-- More control over what each page of a lecture contains
 - More customization
+- More tutorials
 - Other CMS's support

 ### Getting started